Russian soldier on trial in first Ukraine war-crimes case

 Many of the alleged atrocities came to light last month after Moscow’s forces ended their bid to capture Kyiv and withdrew from around the capital, exposing mass graves and streets and yards strewn with bodies in towns such as Bucha.

-Volodymyr Yavorskyy, coordinator at the Center for Civil Liberties in Kyiv, one of Ukraine’s largest human rights groups, said activists will monitor the Russian soldier’s trial to ensure his legal rights are protected.
+Volodymyr Yavorskyy, coordinator at the Center for Civil Liberties in Kyiv, said activists will monitor the Russian soldier’s trial to ensure his legal rights are protected.
 It can be difficult, he said, to maintain the neutrality of court proceedings during wartime.

-The observance of the trial’s rules and norms “will determine how similar cases will be handled in the future,” Yavorskyy said.

 “It is surprising that a suspect in war crimes has been found and the trial for him will take place.
 Charges of this kind are usually made in absentia,” he said.
 “This is a rare case when in a short time we managed to find a soldier who violated international rules of warfare.”

-Over the past week, Venediktova, her office and the Security Service of Ukraine, the country’s law enforcement agency, have posted a few details from the investigation into Shyshimarin’s alleged actions on their social media accounts.
+In the past week, prosecutor-general Venediktova, her office and the Security Service of Ukraine, the country’s law enforcement agency, posted a few details on social media from the investigation into Shyshimarin’s alleged actions.

 On the way, the prosecutor-general alleged, the Russian soldiers saw a man walking on the sidewalk and talking on his phone.
 Shyshimarin was ordered to kill the man so he wouldn’t be able to report them to Ukrainian military authorities.
 Venediktova did not identify who gave the order.